turrisjs/generator-turris-component/README.md

 > [Yeoman](http://yeoman.io) generator for Turris.js standalone ES6 React components

 ## About Turris.js

 Turris.js is a combination of existing libraries and tools that allows fast and simple creation of single page web applications using [ES6](http://www.ecma-international.org/publications/standards/Ecma-262.htm).

+This is a generator for standalone components.
 For more information please find the main generator in it's own [github repository](https://github.com/turrisjs/generator-turris).

 ## Getting Started